 Christmas Truffles Covered in Dark Chocolate

-Certainly a good idea to use up leftover panettone and pandoro during the holidays.
+Definitely a good idea to use up leftover panettone and pandoro during the holidays.

-I had already made other types of truffles, but I couldn’t resist making a version with a dark chocolate coating that I love so much.
+I had already made other types of truffles, but I couldn’t resist making a version with dark chocolate coating that I love so much.

-Approx. 190 Kcal per truffle
+About 190 Kcal per truffle

 Christmas Truffles Covered in Dark Chocolate